electricalgorithm/zephyr-watch/README.md

 # ESP32 Zephyr RTOS Watch

 This is a smart-watch project based on ESP32, LVGL and Zephyr RTOS.
-I started it as a side project to learn about Zephyr, BLE and LVGL.
-As you can imagine, it was a big kick to learn about many stuff at oonce.
-Now, I'm proud to present you.
-Feel free to contribute and/or contact to me!
+I started it as a side project to learn about these technologies, but now quite happy to share it with open-source community!

 ### Features
 - Real-Time Counter to Track the Time